parsaeemojtaba/ParSa360-Air/README.md

 This script automates the installation of dependencies and performs system updates on the Raspberry Pi device used in ParSa360+Air.
 It includes the following tasks:

-- Install Dependencies: Pandas, Thermal Cam, CO2, PM2.5.
+•	Install Dependencies: Pandas, Thermal Cam, CO2, PM2.5.
-- System Updates: Update and upgrade packages.
+•	Write I2C ports and update and upgrade OS packages.
-- Move Run File: Transfer `ParSaDataLoggerSet.py` to the main directory.
+•	Move the file ‘ParSaDataLoggerSet.py’ to the home directory

 To use this script, follow these steps: